#PortSideNeedsaHome

 We have a visiting vessel program.
 We need EDC permission and more pier space for the commercial vessels to come (the tour, fishing and party boats the public can ride, and our long planned B-to-B services for tugboats, mainly dock n shop).

 The EDC’s maritime plans for BMT talk about the “marine highway” or “blue highway.”
 In this region, those are tugs and barges, aka the towing industry; and PortSide has long-standing plans to serve that industry with tugboat dock n shop and the training programs above.
-If PortSide can offer those services on site, we’ll support the marine highway node here.
+If PortSide can offer those services on site, we’ll support the marine highway vessels here.
 The presence of those boats at PortSide will help people learn about the industry which supports our marine career pipeline.
 Also, our ship MARY A. WHALEN is a part of towing industry history.

 PortSide Park and our plans for Atlantic Basin site activation & placemaking